The biggest misconceptions surrounding data, and how companies can be data-led

 So there are all of these different, competing forces.
 Businesses need to track more digital data now, but at the same time, the walls are closing in because of privacy.
 And that’s forcing companies to adjust how they collect data, how they store it, how they deal with limited data from big companies like Apple and in the future, likely Google.

-With many companies going digital and increasing data privacy, executives need to work with data now more than ever.
-What are the skills they need to gain to enable their organizations to live in this data-led world?
+What are the skills people need to gain to enable their organizations to live in this data-led world?

 [R]: Some executives want to be in the data, and some don’t.
 But there is a set of skills that apply to almost everyone.